PWiercioch/AGH-Racing/Desktop-automation/README.md

 ```
 set list=
 ```
-After saving changes script an be run by double clicking on its icon.
+After saving changes script a be run by double-clicking on its icon.

 Terminal prompts which mesh is currently being generated.
 During calculations output files are generated in real time allowing user to spot possible errors.